Passionate About Inspiring Others

 Slowly the urge to help students in their personal academic career-related social concerns grew loud in me.
 I started to search for courses in the relevant field to upskill myself.
 The few courses I found were difficult to undertake because of my job and family responsibility.
-With time I started to develop a strong desire to have a full-fledged career as a school counsellor.
+With time I started to develop a strong desire to have a full-fledged career as a school counselor.
 My urge to protect and help the adolescent students became stronger wit time.
-I decided to take voluntary retirement and carve my path for school counselling, and career guidance and counselling is an essential component.
+I decided to take voluntary retirement and carve my path for school counseling, and career guidance and counseling is an essential component.

 I still find that students know very little about various careers and so do parents and teachers.
 Being occupied with their mandatory duties as well as ignorance, they are unable to try and find the appropriate career and course.
 It makes the students focus on a few traditional courses, and the students are unable to explore the existing options and thus, stay conflicted.

-During my journey to become a career guide and counsellor, I teamed up with prestigious counsellors through iDreamCareer and groomed myself through rigorous training of psychometric assessments and sessions with clients.
+During my journey to become a career guide and counselor, I teamed up with prestigious counselors through iDreamCareer and groomed myself through rigorous training of psychometric assessments and sessions with clients.
 I joined them as a Partner Career Counsellor as their mission resonated with mine.
-My sheer intention and motivation are to put my teaching experience, training and innate empathy to use for helping parents and students and see them lead a fulfilling life.
+My sheer intention and motivation are to put my teaching experience, training, and innate empathy to use for helping parents and students and see them lead a fulfilling life.